vgorbic1/Tutorials/Java/Servlets/web.xml.md

  <jsp-file>/declarations.jsp</jsp-file>
 </servlet>
 ```
 The `<servlet-name>` can be anything you want without spaces.
 It will have to be unique from all the other declarations.
-The `<jsf-file>` is the name of the jsp file.
+The `<jsp-file>` is the name of the jsp file.
 You will have to all the “/” to the front of the name.
 If you have your jsp files in another directory inside of public_html, then you need to add: /jsp/declarations.jsp.
 - Add a mapping element to the Servlet and JSP Mappings section of the web.xml file.
 The `<servlet-name>` must match the declaration element that you are mapping to.
 The `<url-pattern>` element can be anything you want without spaces.
 You can even map to a different extension, like .html or .asp.
 I recommend not using an extension and making a nice simple, pretty URL.
 You should not use an extension of .jsp!

 #### To add a new servlet to your web app: